panuwizzle/dnd-basic-rule-th/ch02-races.md

 Fleet of Foot.
 Your base walking speed increases to 35 feet.

 Mask of the Wild.
 You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.

+### <a name="darkelf">Dark Elf (Drow)</a>

+As a drow, you are infused with the magic of the Underdark, an underground realm of wonders and horrors rarely seen on the surface above.
+You are at home in shadows and, thanks to your innate magic, learn to conjure forth both light and darkness.
+Your kin tend to have stark white hair and grayish skin of many hues.

+The cult of the god Lolth, Queen of Spiders, has corrupted some of the oldest drow cities, especially in the worlds of Oerth and Toril.
+Eberron, Krynn, and other realms have escaped the cult’s influence—for now.
+Wherever the cult lurks, drow heroes stand on the front lines in the war against it, seeking to sunder Lolth’s web.

+Ability Score Increase.
+Your Charisma score increases by 1.

+Superior Darkvision.
+Your darkvision has a radius of 120 feet.

+Sunlight Sensitivity.
+You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.

+Drow Magic.
+You know the dancing lights cantrip.
+When you reach 3rd level, you can cast the faerie fire spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach 5th level, you can cast the darkness spell once with this trait and regain the ability to do so when you finish a long rest.
+Charisma is your spellcasting ability for these spells.

+Drow Weapon Training.
+You have proficiency with rapiers, shortswords, and hand crossbows.

 ## <a name="halfling">Halfling</a>
 >Regis the halfling, the only one of his kind for hundreds of miles in any direction, locked his fingers behind his head and leaned back against the mossy blanket of the tree trunk.
 Regis was short, even by the standards of his diminutive race, with the fluff of his curly brown locks barely cresting the three-foot mark, but his belly was amply thickened by his love of a good meal, or several, as the opportunities presented themselves.
 The crooked stick that served as his fishing pole rose up above him, clenched between two of his toes, and hung out over the quiet lake, mirrored perfectly in the glassy surface of Maer Dualdon.